Known Leak Sites

 |---|---|---|

-| Auto-remove from known leak sites | Enabled | Automatically creates removal requests for matches on known leak sites |
+| Auto-remove high confidence matches | Disabled | Automatically creates removal requests for high-confidence matches: strong image matches on any site, plus matches on known leak sites |

 Benefits